Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Non-ELNP Fault-Tolerant Quantum Channels

-Third, and most importantly, Corollary \ref{Cor1} only constrains unconditionally fault-tolerant logical operator implementations -- not conditionally fault-tolerant implementations.
-Specifically, an unbounded-spread, unitary implementation of a logical operator may be fault-tolerant with respect to a decoder that can correct particular types of high-weight errors that are likely to arise under the action of the implementation.
-This leaves open the possibility of constructing a conditionally fault-tolerant, universal set of unitary implementations of logical operators by presupposing a particular type of decoder that allows one to go beyond standard approaches such as transversality and locality-preserving logical operators without losing fault tolerance.
-This possibility appears to have received relatively little attention to date; while tailored decoders have been used within broader schemes to address specific problems (such as just-in-time decoding \cite{Bombin4,Brown}), they have rarely been used as the single technique to circumvent no-go theorems on fault-tolerant gate sets.
+In particular settings, it can be possible to prove that this is true even if $\mathcal{E}_{\mathcal{A}}$ is not a local stochastic noise model.
+This can allow $\mathcal{A}$ to be fault-tolerant even if it is not ELNP.
+In particular, this could allow for a universal set of logical operators implemented by unitary, fault-tolerant quantum channels.} This possibility appears to have received relatively little attention to date; while tailored decoders have been used within broader schemes to address specific problems (such as just-in-time decoding \cite{Bombin4,Brown}), they have rarely been used as the single technique to circumvent no-go theorems on fault-tolerant gate sets.
 Thus, further exploration could be fruitful.

 However, we note one prominent example of this approach that has been proposed by Jochym O'Connor and Laflamme \cite{JochymOConnor2}.
 Specifically, this scheme is based on alternated concatenation of Steane and Reed-Muller codes (for a total of $\frac{l}{2}$ of each type of code).
 A logical $\bar{T}$ operator is transversal on the Reed-Muller code, but the standard unitary circuit has a spread of three on the Steane code.
 This means that the unitary implementation of $\bar{T}$ on the concatenated code by applying the appropriate implementation at each level of concatenation has a spread of $3^{\frac{l}{2}}$ since a single-qubit error can be spread by a factor of $3$ for each layer of Steane code.
 Similarly, $\bar{H}$ is transversal on Steane codes but not Reed-Muller codes, and so similarly has spread that scales with the number of layers of Reed-Muller codes, $\frac{l}{2}$.
-Hence, the implementations have unbounded-spread and so (by Theorem \ref{Th1}) cannot be unconditionally fault-tolerant.
+Hence, the implementations have unbounded-spread and so (by Theorem \ref{Th1}) cannot be LNP.
+Indeed, since they are unitary, it also follows that they cannot be ELNP (as shown in Appendix \ref{AppendixA}).